alex-reardon/PPMI_merge/README.md

 ## how to use this file

-1.  select the cohort based on one of the diagnostic columns `DX4cat` `DXsimplified` `Consensus.Subtype` or `Consensus.Diagnosis` - potentially only use the `Analytic.Cohort` subjects.
+1. Select the cohort based on one of the diagnostic columns `DX4cat` `DXsimplified` `Consensus.Subtype` or `Consensus.Diagnosis` - potentially only use the `Analytic.Cohort` subjects.
-2.  associate some outcome with diagnosis, while controlling for Age Sex and potentially `brainVol` if using imaging data.
+2. Associate some outcome with diagnosis, while controlling for Age Sex and potentially `brainVol` if using imaging data.
-3.  education and disease duration might also be considered important covariates.
+3. Education and disease duration might also be considered important covariates.
 4. Consider the time variable if doing longitudinal analysis.
 5. Consider the values of `resnetGrade` if using imaging; e.g. reject data with grade less than 0.75 or 1.25 ( F and C respectively ).
 6. Medication status can be important for looking at assessments related to motor function: e.g. use `On.PD.Treatment.UPDRS3.Cat` as a covariate.